-Policy 2.1: Encourage the provision of lower income housing, infill development, and mixed-use projects in locations served by existing infrastructure, particularly transit services.

-Program 2.1.1 Housing Implementation Program (HIP)

-very low- and low-inco RHNA) by establishing sites identified in the la Timeframe: Ongoing Community & Economic Development Department General Fund The 2017-2019 HIP included sufficient allocations for development sites identified in the Land Inventory, including 1,566 in the Downtown area.
+Нс ousing Program Progress?
+Continue/Modify/Delete improvements.
+In 2019, the City completed the development of the 72-unit Chestnut Senior apartments serving low income seniors.
+In 2021, the City approved development entitlements for a 140 unit senior project to be developed on Pacific Avenue (Pacific Avenue Senior Apartments), which includes services and amenities for seniors to allow them to live independently and age in place.
+From January-June 2021, the City contracted with Habitat for Humanity East Bay/Silicon Valley to administer the City's owner-occupied housing rehabilitation program, which assists seniors with home accessibility improvements.
+GOAL 2: WELL MANAG a infill development and mixed use preis re, particularly transit services. g, infill development, and mixed-use proje cis in locations served Program 2.1.1 Housing Implementation Program (HIP) very low- and low-incom RHNA) by establishing su sites identified in the land Timeframe: ( Responsible Agency: ( Ongoing Community & Economic Development Department General Fund The 2017-2019 HIP included sufficient allocations for development sites identified in the Land Inventory, including 1,566 in the Downtown area.
 The City has since discontinued the HIP program.
 Accommodation of housing units will instead be based on the City's capacity to provide infrastructure and services for new housing.
 The City will continue to encourage and accommodate very-low- and low-income housing.
-Delete. ntinue HIP exemptions as needed to truction, redevelopment, and large scale Downtown area.
+Delete. facilitate housing constru catalyst projects in the D inue HIP exemptions as needed to uction, redevelopment, and large scale oowntown area.
 Ongoing Neither the 2014-2016 HIP nor the 2017-19 HIP put further limitations on growth in the Downtown area.
 The City has since discontinued the HIP program.
 Accommodation of housing units will instead be based on the City's capacity to provide Delete.

-H Housing Program Progress?
+I Housing Program Progress?
 Continue/Modify/Delete Responsible Agency: Funding: Quantified Objectives: Community & Economic Development Department General Fund n/a infrastructure and services for new housing.
 Several projects are underway to redevelop Downtown catalyst sites with housing. mptions from the HIP in conjunction with courage infill development.
 Ongoing Community & Economic Development Department General Fund n/a The 2014-2016 HIP required minimum energy efficiency measures in order to qualify for allocations.
 Allocations were awarded on a first-come, first-served basis.
 The 2017-19 HIP continued to allow exemptions in conjunction with the TDC program.
 The City has since discontinued the HIP program but will continue to encourage infill development.
-Delete. years as a mechanism hasized categories during competitive to encourage infill development, mixedential) projects, and lot consolidation for Ongoing Community & Economic Development Department General Fund n/a The City has discontinued the HIP program.
+Delete. years as a mechanism hasized categories during competitive to encourage infill development, mixed- ential) projects, and lot consolidation for Ongoing Community & Economic Development Department General Fund n/a The City has discontinued the HIP program.
 Accomodation of housing units will instead be based on the City's capacity to provide infrastructure and services for new housing.
 The City will continue to encourage infill development, mixed-use projects, and lot consolidation for larger projects.
 Delete.
-Provide information of Economic Developme local developers. • Conduct 2-3 deperiod. on the HIP on the Community and ent website and conduct outreach to eveloper workshops during the 2015-2022 ach at the yearly Real Estate Roundup.
+Provide information on the HIP on the Community and Economic Development website and conduct outreach to local developers.
+Conduct 2-3 developer workshops during the 2015-2022 period.
+Conduct outreach at the yearly Real Estate Roundup.
 The City discontinued the HIP program.
 City planning staff is still available to meet and answer questions one-on-one with potential applicants.
 The City also conducts notification and outreach to local developers.
 Delete.
 Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing Community & Economic Development Department General Fund n/a